mathigon/textbooks/content/exponentials/content.md

 :::

-All we have to do now is calculate how long it takes for the missing 400
+All we have to do now is calculate how long it takes for the 400 missing
 <sup>14</sup>C atoms to decay.
 That number is precisely the [[time since the
 Pharaoh died|age of the Pharaoh when he died]].

 ---
 > id: carbon-solver

-We can use the equation we found above, and fill in the required parameters:
+We can use the equation we found above and fill in the required parameters:

     // ALGEBRA: mimic this.